jlehtoma/temp/20160610/foi.md

-The total costs paid to scientific publishers by Finland increase roughly 10% per year (annual increase is indicated in the left figure).
-The top-10 publishers (out of 244) correspond to 77% of the overall costs.
+The total costs paid to scientific publishers by Finland have increased roughly 10% per year in 2010-2015 (annual increase is indicated in the left figure).
+The top-10 publishers (out of 244) correspond to 77% of the overall costs (right figure).
+The full [annual costs by publisher](table/cost_by_publisher_year.csv) are in a separate table.

 <img src="figure/foi-costbytime-1.png" title="plot of chunk foi-costbytime" alt="plot of chunk foi-costbytime" width="840px" />